Small Business Assistance:

 Update on Cases in New Jersey

-As of November 18, there are 289,562 confirmed cases and 14,843 deaths in our state, an increase of 26,206 infections and 169 deaths from last week.
-Yesterday, New Jersey reported 4,060 new cases and 38 deaths -- the highest number of fatalities announced in a single day in more than four months.
-Additionally, the state is reporting 2,446 hospitalizations, the highest number since late May.
+As of January 20, there are 635,701 confirmed cases and 20,512 deaths in our state, an increase of 40,788 infections and 473 deaths from last week.
+Yesterday, New Jersey reported another 3,761 confirmed cases and 54 additional deaths

 Containing the Spread

-If you are experiencing issues receiving your owed unemployment benefits, please reach out to my Paterson office at 973-523-5152 for assistance.
+If you are experiencing issues receiving your owed unemployment benefits, please reach out to my Paterson office anytime at 973-523-5152 for assistance.

 We are facing a global pandemic, and ensuring the safety of all families from COVID-19 and its impact on day-to-day life is my top priority.
 My office has prepared an informational webpage to ensure workers, families, businesses, and health care providers know their options for relief.
 For the latest on the coronavirus in New Jersey, check the state’s website at covid19.nj.gov.